plgagne/Game-Boy-Essentials/website/drafts/ESPN National Hockey Night.md

 In both games I got into a proper fight, won, and my losing opponent was brought to the penalty box.
 Even I know this is not how referees resolve fights in hockey!

-The game is an incredibly barebones top-down game.
-The ice is ginormous.
-You're supposed to be playing international hockey, which has a bigger rink but this is way too big.
-The characters are too small, skate super slowly, and the AI is not very competent.
-Perhaps me playing Canada against Japan had something to do with it.
-Except for the fact that japanese developers made these games, Japan has no reason to be in a ice hockey video game.
-The japanese national team can't even play competitively against teams from the Quebec semi-pro league.

-It's not a very good start.
-Japenese players who bought this game must have been disappointed.

-## Blades of Steel

-The second game that came out is *Blades of Steel*.
-Released in late 1991, it came out as *Konamic Ice Hockey* in Japan.
-The NES version has a reputation as a solid hockey game.
-Is the Game Boy version any different?
-Who knows!
-I sure don't.
-I played both one after the other to figure out the differences and I can't really see anything different.
-I'm sure there differences but I couldn't find any.

-Let's move on to our next title, that's even more focused on fisticuffs.

 ## Hit the Ice

 I played the arcade game for a couple of seconds and found an interesting game!
 It's a two-on-two hockey game more focused on antics than legitimate hockey plays.
-Basically, it's doing the same thing that NBA Jam ended up doing but it came out three years before the basketball classic.
+Basically, it's doing the same thing as NBA Jam.
+The crazy thing is *Hit the Ice* came out three years before the classic basketball game.
 It's even more irreverent than NBA Jam, with fictional players that look like they're rejects from *Toxic Crusaders* and a big focus on punching your opponents.
-I do not like the art style they went with at all but I can see the amount of time it took to achieve the desired effect and respect it.
 It made me think of *Clayfighter* a little bit.
 Not in style or gameplay, but in attitude.
 Both games are not taking themselves seriously at all, both are very unfocused.
+I do not like the art style nor the gameplay they went with at all but I can see the amount of time it took to achieve the desired effect and respect it.

-The Game Boy version?
+As for the Game Boy version?
 It's dreadful. *Hit the Ice* for arcades is far from a good game and here you're playing a very poor translation of an already poor game.
 It's like [Plato's allegory of the cave](https://en.wikipedia.org/wiki/Allegory_of_the_cave).
-You're stuck playing Game Boy, seeing a poor projection of games that exist as real games outside of Game Boy.
+You're stuck seeing a poor projection of games that exist as lifelike experiences outside of Game Boy.

 ## NHL 95

 Then we have NHL 95 and NHL 96.
 The fact that they're on Game Boy is somehwat of a mystery.
-That's when the NHL series, managed by EA Sports.
+I guess that's when the NHL series, managed by EA Sports, hit its highest peaks.
+It seems even people with no interest in the sport of hockey played the series.
+So why not try a Game Boy version?

+It's

 ## NHL 96
 ## NHL Blades of Steel